redconOne/my-site/content/blogs/NumberOf1Bits.md

 <b><a href='https://leetcode.com/problems/number-of-1-bits'>`LeetCode 191 - Number of 1 Bits`</a></b>

+Write a function that takes an unsigned integer and returns the number of '1' bits it has (also known as the Hamming weight).

 ## Explanation

 Ok this is another problem that can be solved with a fairly straight-forward approach.
 All the problem is asking for is for you to turn a number into